zilliztech/zdoc/docs/tutorials/data-import-export/data-import/import-data/import-data-via-restful-api.md

 ## Import data using the RESTful API{#import-data-using-the-restful-api}

 To import data from files using the RESTful API, you must first upload the files to an object storage bucket, such as AWS S3 or Google Cloud Storage (GCS).
 Once uploaded, obtain the path to the files in the remote bucket and bucket credentials for Zilliz Cloud to pull data from your bucket.
-For details on supported object paths, refer to [Import Data (RESTful API)](./import-data-via-restful-api).
+For details on supported object paths, refer to [From remote buckets](./prepare-source-data#from-remote-buckets).

+Based on your data security requirements, you can use session tokens during data import.
+Replace the access key and secret key with the session token information.
+For more details, refer to [the FAQ](/docs/faq-data-import#can-i-use-session-tokens-when-importing-data-from-an-object-storage-service).

 <Admonition type="info" icon="📘" title="Notes">